cdorella/cdorella/README.md

 - ✏️ I sometimes feel inspired and write articles on **[Medium](https://medium.com/@caroldorella)**

-- 🌱 I’m currently studying **Product Management** for a broader perspective into the full-cycle of product development
+- 🌱 I have recently concluded a **Product Management** course for a broader perspective into the full-cycle of digital product development

 - 📚 I speak **English, Portuguese, Spanish and enough Italian**